nichoth/partylog-client/docs/messages.md

 up to 46 from device 3.
 Device 2 and device 3 are now at 52 each, so that means the server will send 10 new messages from device 2, and 6 new messages from device 3.

+We can keep the messages in a single log, because the `seq` is sortable b/c it includes a timestamp.

 These messages are indexed by device, but they need to be sortable with respect to each other.
 That explains the choice of `seq` string --